Back To Search Results

 Complications

-Heterotopic ossification (HO) is a frequent complication following total hip arthroplasty (THA) in patients with DISH (30% to 56%).[42][43]
-In contrast, patients without DISH in the cited series only had a 10% to 22% rate of HO.[42][43]
-Fahrer et al. reported low rates of pain and functional limitations and recommended no prophylaxis against HO in patients with DISH after undergoing THA.[43]
+Heterotopic ossification is a common complication following total hip arthroplasty in patients with DISH, occurring in 30% to 56% of cases.[42][43]
+In contrast, patients without DISH in the cited studies had a much lower rate of heterotopic ossification, ranging from 10% to 22%.[42][43]
+Fahrer et al reported low rates of pain and functional limitations in patients with DISH after total hip arthroplasty and recommended against routine prophylaxis for heterotopic ossification in these patients.[43]

 Deterrence and Patient Education